Billing Overview

 If a user/organization on the 2 concurrent jobs Plan executes build with jobs for os: linux and os: freebsd it will execute as soon as the concurrency capacity is available for particular build jobs.

 If a user/organization on the same Plan tries to execute a job for os: macOS and has no credits available (see your Plans), this build will not execute.
-In order to proceed, an add-on must be purchased, e.g. 25k credits.
+In order to proceed, an add-on must be purchased, e.g., 25k credits.
 Now the build can be executed, and a pre-defined amount of credits will be charged for each build minute of macOS build job.

-Concurrency Plan - How to obtain? #
+Concurrency Plan - How to obtain it? #

 1. Sign in to Travis CI with the Version Control System of your choice.